verica-vujicic/limeandcoconut/_posts/2020-12-21-MakeYourBodyHealthier.markdown

 Lithuanian scientists researched cold water effects in 2014 over a group of 14 male volunteers who spend up to three hours a day in 13-degrees celsius cold water.
 The experiment lasted for three weeks and showed hyperventilation, a decrease in heart rate, delayed immune system response, improved attention, and memory.
 A similar study was conducted several years later, but this time with 12 young volunteers who agreed to spend 10 minutes a day in cold water.
 The outcome was the same, and the study author, Dr. Marius Brazaitis, admitted that he felt a little guilty for the exhausting methodology of the first study.

 This finding supports the theory of cold water showering.
 Dr. Brazaitis argued that you can adapt by starting with higher temperatures and then decreasing it day by day so the temperature would be lower and the time spent longer.

-<div class="aside-quote"><q>
-    Dr. Brazaitis argued that you can adapt by starting with higher temperatures and then decreasing it day by day so the temperature would be lower and the time spent longer
-</q></div>

 ## It’s Not Good For Everyone